 If you are hurt in a crash, it’s important that you know what to do next, which should be to get medical treatment.
 In Florida, you must get your accident injuries documented within 14 days of a crash to be eligible for any personal injury protection insurance benefits.

-The experienced doctors at ChiroCare can help you recover after an accident.
-Contact the ChiroCare office closest to you to schedule an appointment if you have been hurt in a crash.
+The experienced doctors at ChiroCare of Florida can help you recover after an accident.
+Contact the ChiroCare of Florida office closest to you to schedule an appointment if you have been hurt in a crash.